juanjux/bblfsh-dev-image/README.md

 test other stuff, change the run.sh script or add other scripts and run them instead but remember that you must start the Docker service and `make build` the drivers you need in that script, just like in the example provided, so the driver docker images are created.

-This has to be done on the script provided to the `docker run` command because [current versions of Docker doesn't allow to run privileged commands](https://github.com/moby/moby/issues/1916) so the building of Docker images (the Python drivers) inside Docker has to be done on the run script.
+This has to be done on the script provided to the `docker run` command because [current versions of Docker doesn't allow to run privileged commands](https://github.com/moby/moby/issues/1916) so the building of Docker images (the Python drivers) inside Docker has to be done there.